proteusthemes/tabs-widget-for-page-builder/readme.txt

 == Description ==

-Page Builder by Site Origin editor is great, but it lacks a "tabs widget", so we created one.
+Page Builder by SiteOrigin editor is great, but it lacks a "tabs widget", so we created one.

 The "Tabs for Page Builder" widget allows you to add multiple tabs with a tab name and tab content.
 The tab content is using the Page Builder editor, so you can build your own layout inside the tab content (add widgets, set columns, ...).